[Jun/Jul ’26 added!] Baseball fans: Capital One once again has great seats for 5,000 miles each

 a screenshot of a sports ticket

-Again, Capital One also lists tickets in many different sections, those are not cardholder exclusives but are rather a selection of seats powered by VividSeats.
+Again, Capital One also lists tickets in many different sections; those are not cardholder exclusives but are rather a selection of seats powered by VividSeats.
 The non-exclusive VividSeats tickets are not a good deal.
-You’ll only get 0.8c per point toward those tickets and there are a lot of add-on fees during the checkout process.
-Seats shown here are not cardholder exclusives.
+You’ll only get 0.8c per point toward those tickets, and there are many add-on fees at checkout.
+The seats shown here are not cardholder-exclusive.

 a screenshot of a sports stadium